VivekMalhan666/VivekMalhan666/README.md

-### “ In a time of drastic change it is the learners who inherit the future.
-The learned usually find themselves equipped to live in a world that no longer exists. ” - Eric Hoffer
+### “ Are you a one or a zero?
+Are you going to be a revolutionary or are you just going to sit back in ignorance and drink your Starbucks like everyone else? ”

 My life thumbnail sketch :
 - 🔭 I’m currently working on enhancing my skills in Web-Development.